duelstocks/duel-algorithm/README.md

 **Live product:** [duelstocks.com](https://duelstocks.com) — compare any two US-listed stocks head-to-head using only official SEC EDGAR data.

-This repository contains the **base 8-factor algorithm** that powers DUEL, plus a small set of example duels generated automatically from live SEC filings.
-It exists to show, transparently, exactly how the relative score is calculated — no black box.
+This repository contains the **base 8-factor algorithm** that powers DUEL, plus one fully worked example (NVDA vs AMD) using real SEC EDGAR figures.
+It exists to show, transparently, exactly how the free relative score is calculated — no black box.

 ## What's here

-- `scripts/duel_engine.py` — the scoring algorithm (`normalize_pair`, `compute_duel`) and the SEC EDGAR XBRL fetcher used to derive the 8 factors from 10-K / 10-Q filings.
+- [`scripts/duel_engine.py`](scripts/duel_engine.py) — the scoring algorithm (`normalize_pair`, `compute_duel`) and the SEC EDGAR XBRL fetcher used to derive the 8 factors from 10-K / 10-Q filings.
-- `scripts/generate_duels.py` — generates static HTML pages for a fixed set of example pairs.
-- `docs/` — the generated GitHub Pages site.
-- `.github/workflows/update-duels.yml` — refreshes the example duels monthly from live data.
+- [`docs/duels/nvda-vs-amd.html`](docs/duels/nvda-vs-amd.html) — a full worked example, including a preview of what PRO subscribers get for the same duel.

 ## The 8 factors